 - Brainstorm how to cultivate and nurture social-emotional competence in your preschool classroom and program.

 How do you nurture and sustain your social-emotional health in your personal life?
 Are there rituals or activities you engage in that make you feel more connected to yourself or to others?
 Are there individuals who nurture and inspire you to be and feel your best?

-What about in your professional life?
+Now consider your professional life.
 How do you foster your social-emotional health at work?
 What elements of your work environment sustain your social-emotional health?
-Is it relationships with coworkers or supervisors?
+Is it relationships with coworkers, supervisors, children, and families?
 Is it the freedom to work independently to plan experiences and use materials?
-Is it guidance and constructive feedback from colleagues?
-Is it sharing concerns, ideas and brainstorming solutions when situations arise?
-Is it relationships with children and families?
+Is it guidance and constructive feedback from colleagues or sharing concerns and ideas and brainstorming solutions when situations arise?

 Throughout this course, you have been learning about the importance of being a responsive caregiver for children’s social-emotional development and that caring, responsive, and attentive adults can foster children’s social-emotional competence and growth.
-So what does it mean to be a responsive adult?
-Responsiveness is seen when an adult changes how he or she interacts with a child to match the child’s needs.
-The adult supports the child, responds immediately, and reacts with positive affect that matches the child’s needs and development.
+In order to be a responsive caregiver, you must think about your own social-emotional health as it often affects your relationship with others.

 What Does It Mean To Be A Responsive Preschool Teacher?